Community Support Connections for October 2019

 and continuing efforts for:

-Melissa developing Uptown Doggie Day Care! to our mentees at CAFE MEOW and for the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
+Cheer on the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
 And more connections forming for our partnership with the crew at SPARK-Y to help support sustainable food systems by educating high school students.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”

 we're expecting the following groups at butter during OCTOBER to use our Community Table - get your group on our community list!

 our usual YMCA after-groups Tues/Thurs @9 /Weds @7

 first Fridays - Our Saviour’s Men’s breakfast group at 7 am (4th)